FriendsOfCake/bootstrap-ui/README.md

 ## Helper Usage

 At the core of BootstrapUI is a collection of enhancements for CakePHP core helpers.
 These helpers replace the HTML templates used to render elements for the views.
-This allows you to create forms and components that use the Twitter Bootstrap styles.
+This allows you to create forms and components that use the Bootstrap styles.

 The current list of enhanced helpers are: